 Since then a trickle of adventure-seeking hill walkers has become a flood and we can now offer a huge range of walking routes with stunning views and unique features.
 So whether you wake up and decide today is the day for a gentle stroll or for a challenging hike, the Reception team at Waterhead have a large and varied choice of maps, guides and advice.

-They share with us their top 5 car-free days out from the hotels in Ambleside,
+Meet Dr and Mrs Eagle, regular Waterhead guests.
+They share their top 5 car-free days out from Ambleside.

 Since 2003, the United Nations General Assembly has designated, 11th December, International Mountain Day to create awareness about the importance of mountains to life.
 With over 200 fell tops on our doorstop, including the top ten highest mountains in England, it is only right that we mark the day in some small way.

-Our hotels in the Lake District and surrounding areas have hundreds of miles of public footpaths, tracks and trails and hopefully a growing desire to make access easier for those using wheelchairs, mobility scooters or parents with buggies.
+There are hundreds of miles of public footpaths, tracks and trails in the Lake District, and a growing desire to make access easier for those using wheelchairs, mobility scooters or parents with buggies.
 We all have a right to enjoy the countryside.
 Here are five short walks which are accessible to all.